orionholistic/orionholistic.github.io/contact.md

 permalink: /contact/
 ---

-If you would like to work together on a project or get a quote for a service, Please contact us @ OrionHolistic@gmail.com
+If you would like to work together on a project or get a quote for a service, Please contact us at <strong>OrionHolistic@gmail.com</strong>